 Urine testing is the most common testing method.

-According to Therapeutic Drug Monitoring, weed is typically detectable in the blood for 1 to 2 days.
+According to an article in Therapeutic Drug Monitoring, weed is typically detectable in the blood for 1 to 2 days.
 However, in some cases, it’s been detected after 25 days.
 Chronic heavy use increases the length of time that it can be detected.

 Weed is detectable in the bloodstream within seconds of inhalation.
 It’s distributed to the tissues.
 Some of it is reabsorbed in the blood and broken down.
 Its metabolites may remain in the bloodstream for days.